tierratelematics/smild-ansible/README.md

     docker_registry: ""                                                                     # docker registry
     git_pull_required: False                                                                # the need to pull image from git repository
     minify_smild: True                                                                      # the need to minify build
+    npm_install_peers: False                                                                # the need to install peer dependencies
     project_name: ""                                                                        # the name of project
     project_repo: ""                                                                        # the url of git repository
     project_root_dir: "{{playbook_dir}}/../"                                                # the root path of project